flipsewtf/Tumblr/README.md

 - **pages:** page themes for your tumblr pages.

 ## Copyright
-All work by altindie is protected by a Attribution-NonCommercial-NoDerivatives 4.0 International license. please see my full terms of use at [altindie.tumblr.com/themes](https://altindie.tumblr.com/themes) before installing any of my themes.
+All work by altindie is protected by a Attribution-NonCommercial-NoDerivatives 4.0 International license.
+Please see my full Terms Of Use at [altindie.tumblr.com/themes](https://altindie.tumblr.com/themes) before installing any of my themes.